 A student is allowed to repeat only one year and only for justifiable reasons.
-The Evaluation and Promotion Committee considers each case on an individual basis and informs the student of the decision.
+The SEPC will consider each case on an individual basis and informs the student of the decision.
 Students may appeal the decision through the procedures designated in the Executive Order 2016-01: Due Process Policy.